Sheridan County, Kansas

-Sheridan County (standard abbreviation: SD) is a county located in the U.S. state of Kansas.
+Sheridan County is a county located in the U.S. state of Kansas.
+Its county seat is Hoxie.
 As of the 2020 census, the county population was 2,447.
-Its county seat is Hoxie.
-The county was named in honor of Phillip H. Sheridan, a general of the American Civil War era.
+The county was named in honor of Philip Sheridan, a Union general during the Civil War.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France while keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square miles Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1873, the remaining unorganized western part of the state was divided into 22 new counties, including Sheridan County.
 Sheridan County was then organized in 1880, with the county seat at Kenneth.
 After it became apparent in 1886, that the railroad line coming to the area would run south of Kenneth to the new town of Hoxie, the residents of Kenneth accepted an offer to get new lots in Hoxie (and move their buildings at no expense), and the county seat transferred to Hoxie.
 The Lincoln-Colorado railroad line opened through the county in 1888, and formally became part of the Union Pacific Railroad in the late 1890s.